Reading Time: 5 minutes 28 seconds

 The pantry is easy to keep stocked because these foods have a long shelf-life.
 Keep the pantry full of these foods and limit snack foods to build healthy meals every day.

-These store for years.
-Invest in some good plastic containers to store grains after you open a bag and they’ll last even longer.
+Whole grains and pasta contain beneficial fiber, and store for years!
+Invest in some good plastic containers to store grains after you open a bag and they'll last even longer.
 Keep brown rice, farro, quinoa, whole grain pasta, oatmeal, and barley in the pantry at all times.

 Canned beans are an easy pantry staple to use.
 Just heat and serve or add to a dish you're cooking.
 Beans are high in protein, fiber, and other nutrients.
 Rinse them before use to reduce sodium.

 “Incorporating more legumes containing prebiotic carbohydrates can positively alter the gut microbiome, helping regulate intestinal movement, increase mineral absorption, and reduce obesity risk by regulating blood glucose and cholesterol levels,” notes Sky Hanka, Functional Nutritionist and Integrative Chef at Trifecta.